 Navigate to the Gutenberg Projects page and click the “Link Project” to link the newly created project to the Gutenberg repository.

 Triage – All new issues enter the board in this column.
 Release leads then decide if the issues belong in the “Todo”, “In discussion / Needs decision” or other columns as needed.
 Issues can also be removed from the board completely if there is a general consensus among leads.

 In Discussion / Needs Decision – Contains issues or PRs that the team needs more time to consider for the release.
 Some possible reasons for not having a conclusion are:

 The problem was critical but was impossible to replicate, so it’s a matter of waiting for more information to understand the specific conditions where the problem happens.

-The issue required a very complex testing setup or trying to replicate it takes a lot of time.
-In that case, it’s recommended that you write a comment upon finding the issue saying what needed to be done to test it.
-This helps make it easier for others to jump in to help with testing.
+The issue requires a complex testing setup, and replicating it takes time.
+In this case, you should write a comment upon finding the issue, saying what must be done to test it.
+This helps make it easier for others to help with testing.
 If needed, you may need to add the “needs-testing” label as well.
-From there, make sure to include it in the issue part of the board so you don’t lose track.
-As soon as things were tested, you can then move the issue to the “To do” column if it was something that should be fixed or archive/close the issue if it was not something needing a fix.
+Once the issue is tested and confirmed, move it to the “Todo” column.

 Since the project board will be a place that meetings reference and people bookmark, it’s important to take steps to keep it current and useful for others.
 The following actions are recommended and can be divided up: